mikebeaton/myboard/README.md

 **Examples**

-On a MacBookPro10,2 hybridized (changed board-id only) to a MacBookPro11,1:
+On a MacBookPro10,2 hybridized (changed board-id only) using OpenCore to a MacBookPro11,1:

 ```
 $ myboard